eveskov/eveskovcom2021/src/projects/gcse-history.md

             <h3 id="responsibilites" class="e-section-title">My Responsibilities</h3>
             <ul>
                 <li>Competitive research</li>
-                <li>Wireframing and prototyping</li>
+                <li>Defining user workflows and constantly giving suggestions for optimization</li>
+                <li>Creating wireframes and interactive prototypes</li>
                 <li>UX/UI design for web app*</li>
                 <li>UX/UI design for native iOS and Android apps*</li>
                 <li>Conversational UI design for Amazon Alexa and Google Assistant apps*</li>
-                <li>Building an entire web app layout with HTML and CSS, using Vue.js/Nuxt.js frameworks</li>
+                <li>Building an entire web app layout with HTML and SASS, using Vue.js/Nuxt.js frameworks</li>
                 <li>Building layouts for native apps with Swift and Kotlin</li>
                 <li>Responsive design for the web app</li>
+                <li>Creating reusable components and patterns, like buttons, form elements, list elements (like cards), modals, and others, in order to achieve visual consistency across different pages and speed up the development process</li>
+                <li>Manage visual assets - images, icons</li>
                 <li>Landing page</li>
+                <li>Collaborate with 2 full-stack developers</li>
                 <li>Email templates - UI design and building in Send Grid (HTML and CSS)</li>
                 <li>Graphic design for 44 print books (study guides) and converting from HTML to PDF, EPUB, and Kindle</li>
             </ul>
-            <p class="e-text-sub"><small>* the UX/UI of the web app is a result of a lot of discussions with the CEO/developer.
-Many hard decisions were made, with the only goal, the app to be easy to use and very intuitive.
+            <p class="e-text-sub"><small>* the UX/UI of the web app is a result of a lot of discussions (design thinking process) with the CEO/developer.
+Many hard decisions were made, with the only goal, the app to be easy to use, intuitive and to meet user and business needs.
 The result is based on teamwork.</small></p>
         </div>
         <div class="e-content__text-holder">
             <h3 class="e-section-title">User Personas</h3>